Phew! You made it through April. Hopefully you have some nice plants to show for it!

 Continue Hardening Off All Our Plants

 During May, we will be hardening off all of our plants in preparation of planting them outdoors.
-Remember, the end of this month is our last frost, so we definitely need to start focusing on getting them ready to be outside.
+Remember, the end of this month is our last frost, so we definitely need to start focusing on getting our plants ready to be outside.

 Some of our most cold hardy crops will start living outside once evening temperatures are consistently above freezing.
-We like to take advantage of May’s decent weather, which also helps us free up some of our indoor space.
+We like to take advantage of May’s decent, but not frost free, weather whenever possible.
+This also helps us free up some of our indoor space.

 Our warm weather crops will be hardened off during May as well.
 We will continue to bring them inside until it is very clear our danger of frost has passed.
 Once these are hardened off, we will temporarily let them live outside if evening low temperatures are predicted above 50 degrees.